checklist/checklist-support/docs/index.md

 # Welcome to Checklist
 {:toc}

 From simple To Do checklists to more complex repeatable business processes you can use Checklist to stay on track.
-Work alone, within a team, company friends or family.
+Work alone, within a team, company, friends or family.
 Sync your work across devices.
 Integrate your checklists with 3rd party software.
 A Checklist for Life.
 And Business.

 At the core of Checklist is of course the checklist: a list of tasks (with optional sub tasks).
 Each task has a name and status (open/ complete).
 You can also add addtional fields like due date, notes, assignee or anything else you wish.
-Unlike other apps, you can choose how you wish to view those checklists: as a list, in a table or as a form which needs to be complated & checked.
+Unlike other apps, you can choose how you wish to view those checklists: as a list, in a table or as a form which needs to be completed & checked.

 Your checklists are always synchronized between your devices and anyone else who has access to them.
 Not only does this let you collaborate with others but it also provides you with an automatic backup of your work.
 Needless to say that you can access your checklists from both desktop and mobile browsers.